renpy/renpy/sphinx/source/screens.rst

     show screen A
-    show screen B as A # B replaces A (which hides it) hide screen C # does nothing
+    show screen B as A # B replaces A (which hides it) hide screen A # hides B, tagged as A
-    hide screen B # does nothing
-    hide screen A # hides B, tagged as A

 ::